bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 #### Functions

 Functions are like commands that tell the browser to do something.
 There are many built in functions, and you can also create your own.
-In JavaScript, you can call (execute) a function by simply typing the command followed by two parenthesis.
-The parenthesis are used to pass (give) parameters, or arguments, for the function to use.
-Arguments are put between the parenthesis, with a comma separating each one, like this:
+In JavaScript, you can call (execute) a function by simply typing the command followed by two parentheses.
+The parentheses are used to pass (give) parameters, or arguments, for the function to use.
+Arguments are put between the parentheses, with a comma separating each one, like this:

 `function(argument_1, argument_2, argument_3);`